tomvannuenen/corporeal/README.md

 Corporeal
 ========================

 An interactive command-line Python package for transforming, ordering and visualizing text corpora, for Python 3 (tested only on mac).
 Current version is pre-alpha, still under construction.
+Please let me know about any bugs you may find.

 <h2> Requirements </h2>

 Corporeal uses a few well-known Python packages.
-Check requirements.txt and use your favorite package manager.
+Check requirements.txt and use your favorite package manager to install these.
 Pip-users (https://pypi.python.org/pypi/pip) may run getRequirements (.sh) from terminal to get pip to install the packages.

 <h2> Usage </h2>

 Navigate to the folder Corporeal is installed in in terminal, and enter `python corporeal.py`.
 For those who don't like command-line manoeuvring: just click the executable (.sh).

 Corporeal expects to be placed in a folder that also contains a data folder.
 It will ask for that folder on startup.
-User must enter folder starting from current.

 *E.g. "data/combi"*

-Corporeal expects .txt data in the data folder, preferrably titled by subcorpus, and optionally with an en-dash to identify separate parts of the subcorpus.
+Corporeal expects to find .txt files in the data folder, preferrably titled by subcorpus, and optionally with an en-dash to identify separate parts of the subcorpus (if the corpus has not been segmented yet, Corporeal can do that for you).

 *E.g. "Austen.txt, James.txt" or "Austen-1.txt, Austen-112.txt, James-1.txt, James-34.txt"*